 The list of cannabis strain names is as dazzling and diverse as the respective cannabinoid, terpenoid, flavonoid, and polyphenol ratios found in these creative spectacles of human ingenuity.

 That’s right, when you smoke or vape cannabis, there is a marvelous symphony that is played out wherein the plant is the orchestra and your entire body, your endocannabinoid system, is the instrumentation.
-Together a sensation as beautiful music is produced.
+Together, a sensation as beautiful music is produced.

 So yeah, if you’re not a regular toker and you feel like you’re in space or time moves differently around you, that’s because a) your body is literally full of endocannabinoid receptors and b) THC interacts with receptors in the cerebellum and basal ganglia, areas of the brain that control balance, posture, coordination and reaction time, among other things.